ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Automatic_tie-in_settings.md

 ## To adjust tie-in settings...

-1Click the Object Properties icon.
+1. Click the Object Properties icon.

-2Select the Connectors tab.
+2. Select the Connectors tab.

 ![connectors00013.png](assets/connectors00013.png)

-3Select Tie In from the list and select a tie-in option:
+3. Select Tie In from the list and select a tie-in option:

 | Option             | Function                                                                         |
 | ------------------ | -------------------------------------------------------------------------------- |